caterpillar

 A NOTE FROM CHARLES ROGERS

-Caterpillar is about change on a few levels: personal, collective, historical, biological, spiritual, technological.
-It tests what it would take for the most unchangeable archetype - the tyrant - to change.
+Caterpillar is about change.
+It’s a story that attempts to take this theme on at every level: personal, collective, historical, biological, spiritual, technological.
+It asks what it would take for the most unchangeable archetype, the tyrant, to change.
 If someone like this can change, then so can we all.
 But to what degree can people actually change?
-And why has our species always been so attracted to change?
-And what will tomorrow’s changes do to us?
-And what even is change?
+And why has our species always needed change?
+And what will tomorrow’s changes doto us?
+And what even ischange?

-Beyond that, I want to make a movie that announces exactly where we are headed; something that evokes the inevitable infinity mirror of technology and humanity.
+I want to make a movie that announces exactly where we are headed; something that evokes the inevitable infinity mirror of technology and humanity.
 It is destined to be both the birth and death of us.
-I want to make a movie that speaks to this time that we are in now; we have lost the plot as a culture, a nation, and a planet.
+I want to make a movie that speaks to this time that we are in now.
+It’s a crazy making moment in which we have lost the plot as a culture, a nation, and a planet.
 It's an era of villains, so much so that no one can even agree on who the villains are anymore.
-This movie is about how we got here, and what happens when you don’t do the work: the self-examination, the self-compassion, the forgiveness, the empathy, the turning to love.
+This movie is about how we got here, and what happens when we don’t do the work: the self-examination, the self-compassion, the forgiveness, the empathy, the turning to love.
 Leo Hopper is the world today and we, like him, have some major healing to do.

 CASTING IDEAS FOR LEO HOPPER